CONSUMER BEHAVIOUR - 2017/8

 |002||Evaluate theories from psychology and sociology to identify consumer applications in a range of national and international settings as well as in digital and offline environments.||K|

 |003||Work independently, in pairs and teams to solve problems and understand consumer behaviour theory.||KCPT|

 |004||Present research ideas based on critical evaluation of theory and research.||KCPT|

 Indicative content includes:

-Introduction to consumer behaviour and society
+Introduction to consumer behaviour

 Self-concept, including multiple selves, extended self and virtual selves